Afnanksalal/Meme-O-Matic-9000/README.md

 ![workflow](diagram.png)

-*A simplified workflow showing how a meme is fetched, processed, and displayed on the screen.*
+*A simplified workflow of the extension*

 ## Contributions